frosinacvetkovska/frosinacvetkovska/README.md

 <!-- Gif Section -->
 ## About Me
 - 🔭 I’m currently working on Indoor/Outdoor Classification in Python
-- 🌱 I’m currently learning Python, Next.js and AWS
+- 🌱 I’m currently learning Python and AWS
 - 💬 Ask me about DevOps, AI and Robotics, UX/UI and Design in general

 <!-- GIF -->